acozycoder/se_project_spots/README.md

 * **Hover animations**

-There are three hover animations with smooth transitions applied on the page: the edit profile button, the new post button, and the like button.
+There are three hover animations with smooth transitions and cursor effects applied on the page: the edit profile button, the new post button, and the like button.

 *Screenshots below were taken from the original Figma project breif.*